Deer Management 2016-2017

 During Deer Management

-Extensive safety measures will be in place to protect park visitors and neighbors during operations.
-Biologists, who are also highly trained firearms experts from the U.S. Department of Agriculture, will be working under the direction of National Park Service resource management specialists and in coordination with the U.S. Park Police and local law enforcement to conduct reduction actions at night when the park is normally closed.
+Extensive safety measures are in place to protect park visitors and neighbors during operations.
+Biologists, who are also highly trained firearms experts from the U.S. Department of Agriculture, work under the direction of NPS resource management specialists and in coordination with U.S. Park Police and local law enforcement to conduct reduction actions at night when the park is normally closed.